Kemal Kurspahić

-Kemal Kurspahić (1 December 1946 – 17 September 2021) was a Bosnian journalist.
+Kemal Kurspahić (Кемал Курспахић; 1 December 1946 – 17 September 2021) was a Bosnian journalist.
 He was managing editor of The Connection Newspapers in Alexandria, Virginia and founder of the media in Democracy Institute, dedicated to promoting higher standards in journalism in post-conflict societies and countries in transition to democracy.
 He won broad international recognition as the Editor-in-Chief of the Bosnian daily Oslobođenje, 1989-1994.
 In 2023 Oslobođenje established international journalist award after him.

 Early years

 Kurspahić was born in Mrkonjić Grad.
 He attended elementary school in Croatia and Bosnia, before completing his high school in Sanski Most during which time he began working as a freelancer writer.
 He earned his academic degree from the University of Belgrade's Law School.
 He was the editor at the Belgrade weekly Student paper during the students’ unrest in Europe in 1968 and then became sports correspondent in Belgrade and sports editor in Sarajevo for the Bosnian daily Oslobođenje.
 He reported from the Olympic Games in Munich in 1972, Lake Placid in 1980 and Los Angeles in 1984 and from the 1974 Football World Cup in Germany.